Ghatshila block: Infrastructure

 There are 152 inhabited villages in Ghatshila CD block.
 In 2011, 136 villages had power supply.
 23 villages had tap water, 135 villages had well water (covered/ uncovered), 143 villages had hand pumps, and 3 villages did not have drinking water facility.
 13 villages had post offices, 5 villages had sub post offices, 23 villages had telephone (land line), 75 villages had mobile phone coverage.
 148 villages had pucca (paved) village roads, 42 villages had bus service (public/ private), 18 villages had autos/ modified autos, 15 villages had taxi/ vans, 54 villages had tractors.
 21 villages had bank branches, 17 village had agricultural credit society, 15 villages had cinema/ video halls, 30 villages had availability of newspapers, 102 villages had ration shops, 79 villages had weekly haat, 90 villages had assembly polling stations.

 Copper industry

 The Indian Copper Corporation, a British company, set up the Indian Copper Complex at Ghatshila in 1930.
 It was nationalised in 1972 and merged with Hindustan Copper Limited.
-It has copper mines at Surda, Siddheswari Chapri, Kendadih, Patharbera and Rakha and processing plants such as conentrator and smelter at Moubhander, about a mile Ghatshila.
+It has copper mines at Surda, Siddheswari Chapri, Kendadih, Patharbera and Rakha and processing plants such as concentrator and smelter at Moubhander, about a mile Ghatshila.
 Owing to a sharp decline in the price of copper in the international market in 1989, mining operations were stopped.
 However, as of 2021, with price rise in the international market, operations are being revived in the mines.